 And if your friends always rave about the fluffy cinnamon rolls you make, consider turning those homemade goodies into some real dough by selling them at the local farmer’s market — no pun intended.
 So, don’t be shy.
 Your talent and skills are worth a lot of coins!

 If you’re obsessed with animals but can’t commit to a furry friend of your own, pet sitting could be the perfect gig for you.
 Not only will you get to cuddle adorable fur babies, but you can also make some extra cash on the side.
 It’s pretty hard to find a better combo than this!

 Of course, pet sitting isn’t all furballs and rainbows.
 Your clients are entrusting you with their most precious four-legged companions.
 But if you’re up for the challenge, it can be a rewarding experience.

 To get started, see if any of your friends or neighbors need a pet sitter.
 You can also create a profile on a pet-sitting platform like Rover or Fetch.

 Investments: how to hedge against inflation

-You may have heard the phrase “don’t put all your eggs in one basket.”
-Well, the same principle applies when it comes to investing, especially during inflationary times.
-When you diversify your portfolio, you’re essentially spreading out your risk and reducing overall volatility.
-So, what types of securities should you buy to diversify the ingredients of your investment pie?
+You may have heard the phrase, “don’t put all your eggs in one basket.”
+Well, the same principle applies when it comes to investing during inflationary times.
+When you diversify your portfolio, you spread out your risk.

 Even if the value of your crypto coins or stock portfolio has taken a dive, that doesn’t mean you can’t continue to invest and generate new income streams!
 Take action to fight against inflation by stacking up your dough as high as you can, whether that’s by becoming a part-time pet nanny, a host on Neighbors.com, or a professional line-stander.